harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D10
 Fixed minor issues on tindog and started working on JS.
 Done with Introdution to JS-ES6 module and completed all the challenges successfully.
 My previous programming experience came quite handy here.

+### R1D11
+Started with 10 days of JavaScript Challenge on HackerRank.
+Completed the Day 0,Day 1 and Day 2 challenges.
+While, I was on hackerrank, I also participated in Python(Basic) certification test and completed it successfully!